wapegomes/androidtv-sample/README.md

-# Android TV Leanback Support Library sample - Videos by Google
+# Android TV Sample - Videos by web

 This sample is a Videos By web, designed to run on an Android TV device, which demonstrates how to use the Leanback Support library which enables you to easily